chobolife/study_english/bread_barbershop/Season_1/23_Movie_Star_Bread.md

 - Wait.
 I'm coming too.
 * * *
 - Scene two, take seven.
-- I am the protector of bakery town.
+- I am the protector of Bakery town.
 Ranger.
 - Cut.
 Good take.
 You know all the fangirls will really love that one.
 - Let's do the next scene now.
 - Ranger kicked my buns.